SShary/intvalpy/README.md

 ### External decision evaluation:

-To obtain an external estimate of an interval linear system of algebraic equations, we can use the method of crushing solutions PSS:
+To obtain an outer estimate (enclosure) of the solution set to an interval linear system of algebraic equations, we can use various methods and techniques elaborated in the last decades.
+One of the most powerful thechniques is that based on partitioning the solution set (PSS-methods).
+It is implemented in our library, and an example of its call is as follows:

 ```python
 import intvalpy as ip